Soga Sukenari: Early life and family

 Kawazu Ichimanmaru (河津 一萬丸) was born in 1172, the son of Kawazu Sukeyasu, a gōzoku in Izu Province.
-He had a younger brother, Hako'ō (later Tokimunei).
+He had a younger brother, Hako'ō (later Tokimune).
 Through his father, the eldest son of Itō Sukechika, he descended from the Itō clan, a branch of the Kudō clan, and through Fujiwara no Korekimi (727–789), the Fujiwara clan, a powerful family of Japanese regents and court nobility.

 In 1176, when Ichimanmaru was four years old, his biological father, Kawazu Sukeyasu, was killed by Kudō Suketsune, who accidentally killed him during an assassination attempt on Ichimanmaru's grandfather Itō Sukechika.
 Suketsune and Sukechika had been quarreling over the inheritance of land.
 After Sukeyasu's death, Ichimanmaru's mother remarried to Soga Sukenobu, the lord of Soga Manor in Sagami Province (currently Odawara, Kanagawa Prefecture).
 Sukenobu became the stepfather of Ichimanmaru and Hako'ō, who thus became members of the Soga clan.
 The Soga clan was founded by Soga Sukeie, an eighth generation descendant of Taira no Yoshifumi, and they descended from the Kanmu Heishi line of the Taira clan through the Chiba clan, making them direct descendants of the 8th century Emperor Kanmu.
 Shortly after Sukenobu became his stepfather, Ichimanmaru had his coming-of-age ceremony (genpuku) with Sukenobu as his guardian (eboshi-oya).
 Ichimanmaru received the imina name Sukenari, having Sukenobu bestow the kanji "suke" (祐) in his name upon him.
 Sukenari, along with his younger brother, are said to have mourned for their biological father.

 The Soga brothers had a difficult upbringing, and, as the elder brother, Sukenari took over the Soga family.
 Later, he lived under the protection of Hōjō Tokimasa, his uncle by marriage whose late wife was the daughter of Sukechika.
 Tokimasa would be the greatest supporter of the Soga brothers in the midst of their hardships, and the Soga brothers never forgot their father's vengeance.

 According to Soga Monogatari, a prostitute from Ōiso-juku called Tora Gozen became Sukenari's concubine and remained faithful to him thereafter.